Hunt County Detention, TX

 Visitation

-- Visitation at Hunt County Detention is scheduled on Wednesdays, Fridays, and Sundays.
+- Visits at Hunt County Detention are scheduled on Wednesdays, Fridays and Sundays.

-- To schedule a visit you must call the detention center during the facility's posted call-in hours.
+- To schedule a visitation you must call the detention center on its designated call-in days; the facility provides a phone number and call hours for scheduling.

-- If a call during scheduling hours is not answered, leave a message and the call will be returned the same day; the phone is not answered after 4:00 PM.
+- If a scheduling call is not answered, leave a voicemail and the call will be returned the same day; the phone is not answered after 4:00 PM.

 Sending Money

-- Inmates have an Inmate Trust Fund (commissary) account that family can fund via approved vendors, kiosks, or mailed money orders/cashier's checks.
+- Texas inmates have an Inmate Trust Fund (commissary) account you can fund via approved online vendors, kiosks, or mailed money orders/cashier's checks.

-- You typically must be an approved sender (on the inmate’s approved visitation or telephone list) before deposits are accepted.
+- You usually must be an approved sender on the inmate’s lists before deposits through vendors or kiosks will post to the inmate’s account.

 Topic Overviews